tekumara/notes/datafun/09-recap.md

 - SELECT is the best for memory usage
 - Batches help with IO
 - Anything else you need external memory (disk) at scale, varies by batch size and parallelism
-- Idempotency is your friend
+- Writes can fail!
+Idempotency is your friend